 |2019||6 schools||168 participants|

-Beginning in 2019, Lion supports “Rico-Challe,” a campaign to support female junior high, high school and university students choosing STEM fields being implemented by the Gender Equality Bureau Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology Education Policy Bureau and the Japan Business Federation.
+Since 2019, Lion has supported “Rico-Challe,” a campaign to support female junior high, high school and university students choosing STEM fields being implemented by the Gender Equality Bureau Cabinet Office of the Ministry of Education, Culture, Sports, Science and Technology Education Policy Bureau and the Japan Business Federation.
 As part of this support, we took part in Summer Rico-Challe to provide experience working in STEM fields.

 Edogawa-ku, where Lion’s Research and Development Headquarters is located, has been implementing science education center activities for more than 50 years.
 The local government, schools and residents work together to teach children about the interesting scientific phenomena in their daily lives.